I have used Patient Media in my practice for years, its great stuff!

 5. Withhold your answer.
 It's not my go to response, but it's an option.
 The example I used on Million Dollar Questions is asking a patient what they think causes cancer.
 Which, by the way, is NOT merely a clever way to divulge your theory of what causes cancer!
 If patients don't have a theory about what causes cancer, urge them to think about it and discuss on their next visit.
 Weeks later, from out of the blue, patients may ask, "Hey doc, what's your theory about what causes cancer?"
 Now that they're ready, answer their question.
 You're much more likely to have a fascinating conversation.

-If you want to utilize the Socratic method, be sure there is privacy.
-No audience.
-Make sure you project a tone of relaxed, nonjudgmental confidence.
+If you want to utilize the Socratic method, be sure there's privacy.
+Project a tone of relaxed, nonjudgmental confidence.

 Patients aren't accustomed to being asked questions from their doctor.
 This is a new thing for them.

-You might want to ask them why they think you ask so many questions!
+You may even want to ask them why they think you ask so many questions!

 Thanks for the question!